 Description of Program

 The Diabetes Certificate Program is an interactive continuing education program designed to provide physicians, registered nurses, advanced practice nurses, pharmacists, physician assistants, and other healthcare professionals with the knowledge and skills essential to the health of all diabetic patients.
-The program consists of six modules and is designed to be completed in six weeks.
+The program consists of eight modules and is designed to be completed in ten weeks.
 Each module includes reading assignments, study questions, case studies, and test questions.
 Learners interact with practitioners and faculty who are expert in the area of Diabetes Management.

 Who Should Enroll in this Program

-This program is designed for English-speaking nurses, office managers, pharmacists, physicians, and other health care professionals interested in the concepts and practices of Diabetes Management.
+This program is designed for English-speaking nurses, office managers, pharmacists, physicians, and other healthcare professionals interested in the concepts and practices of Diabetes Management.

 Instruction will include the following content: